 "It's important to properly dispose of unused medications to reduce the risk of accidental exposure or intentional misuse."
 Aspirus Iron River Hospital Pharmacist, Phil Wojdula

-MedSafe is designed for long-term care facilities (LTCF), hospice, licensed law enforcement and drug treatment centers, as well as retail pharmacies and hospitals and clinics with on-site pharmacies.
+MedSafe is designed for long-term care facilities (LTCF), licensed law enforcement, and narcotic treatment centers, as well as retail pharmacies and hospitals and clinics with on-site pharmacies.
 When used in long-term care, an approved "collector" must manage the MedSafe collection receptacle program.

 A collector is an approved DEA registrant that applies with the DEA to collect controlled substances from ultimate users.
 Retail pharmacies can install and manage a MedSafe collection receptacle program by registering with the DEA as a collector.
 Additionally, retail pharmacies may install and manage MedSafe programs at LTCFs.

 Yes.
 Both controlled (Schedules II-V) and non-controlled substances can be disposed of in the MedSafe collection receptacle.
 With MedSafe, facilities have one complete solution for disposal of non-hazardous unused medications.